AzkabanAdmin/WorkoutBuddy/README.md

 ### Custom Events

 Use the **Add Activity Event** or **Add Auto-Open Event** buttons at the bottom of the General tab to create custom triggers.
-A simple popup lets you name the trigger, pick a game event, and optionally enter Lua code that returns `true` or `false`.
+A popup lets you name the trigger, choose a game event, and optionally enter Lua that returns `true` or `false`.
 Press **Save** to add the trigger.
-Each custom event then shows as a checkbox with pencil and X icons for editing or deletion.
+Custom events appear as boxed options with pencil and X icons for editing or deletion.

 - **To extend the default workout library:**
   Edit `config/workout_library.lua` and ensure the configuration UI can reference new categories.